rasky/r64emu/doc/rsp.md

 `SHV` stores the appropriate bits of each lane into every other byte in memory, like `SUV`.
-However, instead of storing one lane at a time starting from lane `element`, it stores every other byte in the register, beginning at byte index `element` (after rotating the entire register left by one to byte-align the mapping).
-Addresses are still wrapped at the second 8-byte boundary.
+However, instead of storing one lane at a time starting from lane `element`, it stores every other byte in the register, beginning at byte index `element` (after rotating the entire register left by one bit to align the mapping).
+Addresses are wrapped at the second 64-bit boundary.

 `SFV` is more complex. `element` is used to change which lanes are stored from the register, according to the table below.
 If `element` is not one of those listed, then 4 zero bytes are stored instead.
-Addresses are wrapped at the second 8-byte boundary.
+Addresses also wrap at the second 64-bit boundary.

 | `element` | Byte 0 | Byte 1 | Byte 2 | Byte 3 |
 | --- | --- | --- | --- | --- |